GeoBigData/nblabeling/README.rst

-nbfirerisk
+nblabeling
 =========

-Python package containing functions and classes for the fire risk GBDX Notebook.
+Python package containing functions and classes for the image labeling GBDX Notebook.